cesar-douady/open-lmake/doc/src/lmake_module.md

   - checksum is computed after the dep

 If `read`, report an actual read of `deps`.
 Default is just to alter associated flags.

+If `regexpr`, pass flags to all deps matching `deps` interpreted as regexprs, much like the `side_deps` rule attribute.
+However, the `ignore` flag only applies to deps following this call.

 For `critical`, `essential`, `ignore`, `ignore_error` and `required`, set the corresponding [flag](rules.html#deps) on all `deps`: